The Blind Man Sees

 In this beautiful homily for 30th Sunday in Ordinary Time, Year B, Father Hanly invites us to follow the example of the blind man and to open our eyes and see.

 And it is the shortest Gospel.
-If you go home and start to read, you want a good read for about a half hour, you begin at the beginning and you open the page to Chapter 1, Verse 1, and you start reading it quickly, from beginning to end, it will take you about thirty-five minutes, believe it or not.
+If you go home and start to read, you want a good read for about a half hour.
+You begin at the beginning and you open the page to Chapter One, Verse One, and you start reading it quickly, from beginning to end, it will take you about thirty-five minutes, believe it or not.

 And you get this incredible impression of the writer of Mark.
 He wastes no time and he almost says to you all, “This is it.
 Take or leave it.
 I don’t care.
 I’m going home to have lunch.”
 But he loves Jesus and he loves the apostles and so we have these sweet stories.